 - Then read Ephesians 5: 17-19 and talk about this command that Paul wrote to everyone who is a Christian.
 What does it mean to be filled with the Spirit?
 Why does God command this?
 How does being controlled by God’s Spirit make a difference in your life, or how should it make a difference?
 (For more information on the Holy Spirit, read “The Wonderful News of the Spirit-filled Life,” by Bill Bright.)

-We hope that adding even one of these ideas to your Sunday this week will both help you appreciate the wonder of God actually residing within each of us who believe in Him and help you give your children a beginning level of understanding of this vital truth.
+We hope that adding even one of these ideas to your Sunday afternoon will both help you appreciate the wonder of God actually residing within each of us who believe in Him and help you give your children a beginning level of understanding of this vital truth.

 May you enjoy Pentecost Sunday as you celebrate the miracle of God’s continual presence with us.